mmm/mmm.github.com/source/_posts/2016-03-17-hwtb-sessions.markdown

 ---

-## A Nod to Best Practices
+## Wrap-up

+I eventually come back to our agenda:

+- Ingest Events
+- Take Action
+- Recognize Activity

+Along the way we've done a nod to some data-plumbing best practices... such as

-### The Power of the Query Side
+#### The Power of the Query Side
 Query-side tools are fast -- use them effectively!

-### Infrastructure Aspirations
+#### Infrastructure Aspirations
-When building datascience pipelines, these paradigms help you stay flexible and scalable
+A datascience pipeline is

 - immutable
 - lazy